gavinnn101/fishing_assistant/README.md

 * * 🔴 Auto list fish auctions (I'm not sure how this could realistically be accomplished with this type of bot unless the user had a brutosaur..
 I'll look into it but prob not)
 * * 🔴 Accurate gold per hour earned (The only way I know how is the TSM API but it's currently unavailable.
 The price of fish will have to be hard-coded until then I think..)
 * * 🟢 Automatically apply fishing bait every 30 minutes.
-* * 🟠 automatically vendor trash items(bait/greys/etc)(provided you have a vendor mount like a mammoth).
+* * 🟢 automatically vendor trash items(bait/greys/etc)(provided you have a vendor mount like a mammoth).
+* * * I've implented this with a combo of ingame vendor addons and a mammoth mount.
+You'll need to read the code and work it out yourself.
 * * 🟡 Automatically relog into the game if disconnected and resume fishing.
 * * 🟠 Feature Enhancement: Detect if it's reset day and sleep until servers are online.